American Community Survey: Implementation

-The ACS has an initial sample of approximately 3.5 million housing unit addresses and group quarters in the United States.
+The American Community Survey initially sampled approximately 3.5 million housing unit addresses and group quarters in the United States.
 The Census Bureau selects a random sample of addresses to be included in the ACS.
 Each address has about a 1-in-480 chance of being selected in a given month, and no address should be selected more than once every five years.
-Data is collected by internet, mail, telephone interviews and in-person interviews.
-Approximately one third of those who do not respond to the survey by mail or telephone are randomly selected for in-person interviews.
-About 95 percent of households across all response modes ultimately respond.
+Data is collected by internet, mail, telephone interviews, and in-person interviews.
+The questionnaire is available in English and Spanish, with assistance provided in additional languages.
+Approximately one-third of those who do not respond to the survey by mail or telephone are randomly selected for in-person interviews.
+About 95 percent of households across all response modes ultimately participate in the survey.